 If you want formula's and equations in your reports then you will have to work in "Math Mode".
 There are multiple way to enter Math Mode, the 3 most used methods are math, displaymath and align, in which you can type mathematical formula's.
-In math the mathematical symbols will just appear in the same line4, like so: $a^n + b^n = c^n$.
+In math the mathematical symbols will just appear inline so on the textline itself5, like so: $a^n + b^n = c^n$.
 This environment can be invoked in multiple ways.
 The most used way is putting \$-signs around the equations.